 Maracas, Maraquitas & Cow Bell

 A staple in Latin music, Maracas (or rumba shakers, chac-chac or rattles) originated in numerous locations - central Chile, pre-colonial Brazil, Puerto Rico, and West Africa.
 They were originally made from dried gourds, turtle shells, or coconuts filled with beans, beads, pebbles, shells or seeds.
-Modern versions can be made of stiched leather, wood or plastic, and could use traditional materials or metal or plastic pellets, even buttons.
+Modern versions can be made of stitched leather, wood or plastic, and could use traditional materials or metal or plastic pellets, even buttons.
 With wood handles, they are usually played in pairs, one per hand.
-By varying the amount of materal in a pair, or using different maracas, a pleasant two-pitched sound is produced.
+By varying the amount of material in a pair, or using different maracas, a pleasant two-pitched sound is produced.

 Maraquitas are a modern variation on maracas, in miniature made of egg shakers with handles.
 They have a delightful higher pitch than maracas and a pair are often played in one hand.